--------

 If you do get stuck without a place to stay many small business hotels or minshukus are available, with prices, which though are expensive, won't kill if it is an emergency.
 Equally capsule hotels are another cheap fall back to hostels, but not really convenient and more of an experience than something practical.
 Most are men only, but some do take women (although segregated).

-Westerners and tourists are far from uncommon in Korea, but are far, far less common than in the mass tourist/backpacker hubs of Kyoto or Beijing.
-Probably due to the fact there are no attractions on those scales.
-On a smaller and less well known scale, there is plenty.
-Gyeongju for example having more than just a passing resemblance to Kyoto/Narra and Seoul's many huge palaces to Beijing's own empirical city.
+Westerners and tourists are far from uncommon in Korea, but are far, far less common than in the mass tourist/backpacker hubs of Kyoto or Beijing, probably due to the fact there are no attractions on those scales.
+On a smaller and less well-known scale, there is plenty.
+Gyeongju for example has more than just a passing resemblance to Kyoto/Nara and Seoul's many huge palaces to Beijing's own Forbidden City.

 We all know sake and sushi, but little of soju, gimchi, or perhaps the world's most fun to eat dish: Galbi.
 Food is amazingly spicy and distinctive, eating seems to always involve plenty of people and alcohol and is for many visiting one of the main highlights.